 If the resin is slightly cloudy, continue to stir the resin until it is no long cloudy or marbled.
 The resin should be clear.

-12. Using a toothpick, drizzle a small amount of the mixed resin over the Crystal Clay Gilding Flakes until the surface is covered.
+12. Using a toothpick, drizzle a small amount of the mixed resin over the Epoxy Clay Gilding Flakes until the surface is covered.
 To create a high dome of resin, continue to drizzle additional resin.

 Curing & Clean Up: